Public Art on Campus

 To describe the process by which proposals are considered for the permanent installation or removal of art works in exterior and interior public campus spaces and for temporary installations that will be on display for two weeks or more.

 The University of Kansas, Lawrence, Edwards, and Yoder Campuses.

 The Public Art on Campus Committee is appointed by and is advisory to the Chancellor.
-Voting members include the Vice Chancellor for Public Affairs and Economic Development (or designee), chair; the Provost and Executive Vice Chancellor (or designee); the Dean of the Edwards Campus; the Vice Provost for Diversity, Equity, Inclusion and Belonging; and one (1) representative each from: the School of Architecture and Design, the School of the Arts, the Spencer Museum of Art, Facilities Services, and Facilities Planning and Development.
+Voting members include the Vice Chancellor for Strategic Communication and Public Affairs (or designee), chair; the Provost and Executive Vice Chancellor (or designee); the Dean of the Edwards Campus; the Vice Provost for Diversity, Equity, Inclusion and Belonging; and one (1) representative each from: the School of Architecture and Design, the School of the Arts, the Spencer Museum of Art, Facilities Services, and Facilities Planning and Development.
 Additionally, (1) faculty representative and one (1) student representative will be appointed to the committee annually by the chair.
 The committee does not hold regular meetings; rather, it is convened by the chair when there are proposals to consider.